After being in the finance community for years, it taught me one thing, there is a lot of bad advice out there.

 Fast fashion is bad for the environment and your wallet.
 Your spending money on clothes that are made to break apart fast to get you spending regularly.

 Tip: Use Ebates, an online service that gives you cash back on purchases you make online.
-Get $10 in your account by signing up here.
+Create an Ebates account here.
+Make an online purchase of $25 and get $10 as a welcome bonus!
+So easy.

 3. Ditching insurance